Q: Is there a dedicated entrance for people with disabilities?

 Q: I have another question!
 What do I do?

-A: You can read the practical information and the other FAQ, and if it still does not answer your question, send us a message and we’ll find the answer!
+A: You can read the attendees' guide and the other practical information here and the other FAQ sections.
+If you still cannot find the answer to your question, send us a message and we’ll find it for you!
 Use the "Contact us" section of the website and be careful when choosing the type of request, it will be easier for us to find the answer.